Real-life experiences with scholarships for Hispanic students

 Find a mentor

-In his journey to college, Ortiz found that there were a lot of questions that he just didn’t know how to answer on his own – starting with how to pick a major.
-“I wasn’t really sure how to approach choosing a major,” shares Ortiz.
-“I knew I wanted to do business, but I didn’t know the difference between the different disciplines.
+In his journey to college, Ortiz found that there were a lot of questions that he just didn’t know how to answer on his own — starting with how to pick a major.
+“I wasn’t really sure how to approach choosing a major,” he says.
+“I knew I wanted to focus on business, but I didn’t understand the different disciplines.
 Why should I choose marketing over finance?
-I just didn’t know what option would open up more doors for me.”
+I didn’t know what option would open more doors for me.”

-His biggest advice for future students facing a similar challenge is to find a mentor early on in their college career.
-Someone that you can ask the questions that you might be too nervous to bring up in other scenarios.
-Maybe consider someone who is already working in your desired field or a professor who specializes in your major.
-The biggest thing is to find someone who can give you an unbiased opinion and help guide you through those big decisions.
+His biggest advice?
+Find a mentor early on in your college career, someone you feel comfortable asking questions.
+Consider someone who is already working in your desired field or a professor who specializes in your major.
+Most importantly, find someone who can give you an unbiased opinion and help guide you through big decisions.

 Let yourself be heard

-As he looked around campus, Ortiz realized that he was one of the only Hispanic students in his program – and it gave him a sense of imposter syndrome.
-It was a feeling that he had to actively fight against, and for future generations, he thinks it’s important to continually find ways to engage on campus.
-That could be by joining a club or organization, or actively participating in class – but he points out, “It’s hard to feel like you belong without raising your voice and letting yourself be heard.
+As he looked around campus, Ortiz realized that he was one of the only Hispanic students in his program.
+It was hard not feeling like an outsider, but he says becoming more involved with school activities helped.
+He encourages future generations to continually find ways to engage on campus.
+Whether it’s joining a club or actively participating in class, Ortiz says, “It’s hard to feel like you belong without raising your voice and letting yourself be heard.
 So, speak up.
 Participate.
-It’s the only way to feel comfortable.
-If you’re wrong, you’re wrong.
-That’s why you’re in school.”
+It’s the only way to feel comfortable.”

-Mariana has similar, but slightly more specific advice around how to get involved on campus.
-She suggests that every Hispanic student take at least one class focusing specifically on Hispanic history and culture.
-She recommends finding a class that’s most relevant to your heritage – so maybe finding a class on the Latin American experience, Spanish history, or Mexican-American relations.
-She points out, “It’s so important to know your history and to know a little bit about where you stand in this country.
-It gives you a lot of perspective and it helps you get to know yourself in a different way.
-It’s an eye-opening experience.”
+Mariana has slightly more specific advice on getting involved on campus — take at least one class focusing on Hispanic history and culture.
+She recommends finding a class that’s most relevant to your heritage, like a class on the Latin American experience, Spanish history, or Mexican-American relations.
+She adds, “It’s so important to know your history and to know a little about where you stand in this country.
+It’s an eye-opening experience that gives you perspective and helps you get to know yourself in a different way.”

 Consider all possible outcomes

-A recent study by Unidos U.S. and the University of North Carolina at Chapel Hill found that Hispanic students often choose not to explore postsecondary education because they either need to work, aren’t willing to take on educational debt – or both.1 In his experience, Ortiz finds that this research is correct – but he is adamant that Hispanic students understand that paying for college can be worth the financial investment.
+A recent study by Unidos U.S. and the University of North Carolina at Chapel Hill found that Hispanic students often choose not to explore postsecondary education because they either need to work, aren’t willing to take on educational debt — or both.1 In his experience, Ortiz finds that this research is correct — but he is adamant that Hispanic students understand that college can be worth the financial investment, especially if you find scholarships for Hispanic students.

 He explains further by saying, “For a lot of Hispanic students, we just go with the cheapest option.
 We make the decision solely based on cost.
-Of course, who gives you the better financial package is crucial – but Hispanic students should take it one step further and consider which program can offer you the best opportunities after you finish.
-I think it’s important to understand that investing money in your education is not necessarily a bad thing, particularly if it can give you the career bump you need.”
+Of course, whoever offers scholarships for Hispanic students is crucial — but Hispanic students should take it one step further and consider which program can offer the best opportunities after graduation.
+Investing money in your education is important, especially if it gives you the career boost you need.”

-As you consider the cost of continuing your education, make sure to explore what scholarships might be available specifically for Hispanic students.
+As you consider the cost of higher education, explore available scholarships for Hispanic students (our Scholarship Resources Center can help).
 The Hispanic Scholarship Fund is a well-known organization that offers financial support for both undergraduate and graduate students.
 You could also rely on a scholarship database for additional options.
-Tuition Funding Sources (TFS Scholarships), for instance, has over 7 million scholarships in their database.
+Tuition Funding Sources (TFS Scholarships) , for instance, has over 7 million scholarships in their database — including scholarships for Hispanic students.

-Ortiz’s auto repair shop isn’t far from USC’s campus – and he did that intentionally.
+Ortiz’s auto repair shop isn’t far from USC’s campus — and he did that intentionally.
 He wanted to continue working while pursuing his degree, and it allows him to be there for future generations of Hispanic students who live in the neighborhoods around his shop.
-When they stop in, he makes sure to talk to them about continuing their education and tells them directly, “‘You see that campus?
+When they stop in, he makes sure to talk to them about continuing their education and tells them directly, “You see that campus?
 We belong there.
-Come on, let’s get you in there.”
+Come on, let’s get you in there.”— Rafael Ortiz, Jr.